domRiddle/ASF/Two-factor-authentication.md

 ---

+# ASF logic

+Regardless if you use ASF 2FA explained below or not, ASF includes proper logic and is fully aware of accounts protected by standard 2FA.
+It will ask you for required details when they're required (such as during logging in).
+If you use ASF 2FA, program will be able to skip those requests and automatically generate required tokens, in addition to being able to automatically confirm its own trades.

+---

 # ASF 2FA

 The idea is simple.
 We already implement steam client, implement launching and playing a game, so why not implement a mobile device?
 ASF 2FA is exactly what you think it is, it's just a module responsible for generating 2FA tokens as valid recognized mobile device, which allows us to skip trade holds, and automatically confirm all trades.
-Sounds awesome, but requires some effort to set up.
+It duplicates your existing authenticator, so there is no need to use ASF 2FA exclusively.

 To enable ASF 2FA, you need to have:
 - Working steam authenticator in your Android